 Mu Lan had never imagined Joon Min to be a pampered brat.
 He runs her ragged for silly non-essentials.
-He asks for coffee Americano, then changes it to espresso, then cappucino, then back to Americano.
+He asks for coffee Americano, then changes it to espresso, then cappuccino, then back to Americano.
 He complains it’s too hot, cold, sweet, dark, or light.
 The staff on set are grateful for all the coffee she winds up giving them.

 He makes her shop in the worst market districts for clothing, then decides he hates them without even trying them.
 She has to return everything and haggle with the vendors.
 Every morning he wants a large glass of freshly squeezed grapefruit juice but he doesn’t own a juicer so she does it by hand.
 He likes to tease her by having her rehearse love scenes with him, and moving in so close her hairs stand on end.
-She calls him kimchi breath in Chinese (泡菜味 / pàocàiwèi).
+She gets hot and bothered and angrily calls him kimchi breath in Chinese (泡菜味 / pàocàiwèi).
 It bothers him so much he makes sure to have minty fresh breath and brushes his teeth extra times a day.

 He makes her carry useless stuff in wheelie suitcases, unpack it, then pack it all back up a short while later.
 He rattles off to-do lists, she runs around making preparations, but he never does anything.
 He has her set up fake appointments and then feigns anger when the appointments fall through because she got the times and dates wrong.

 She’s forced to give him foot rubs on days he knows his feet are sweaty and smelly from action filming.
 She mutters how his feet are like stinky tofu (臭豆腐 / chòu dòufu).
 This makes him self-conscious again and he starts using odor powder and washing his feet beforehand.